NEWS

 KSPM FEB UNAIR Holds Capital Market School 2025: Discussing Safe Investment Regulations and Strategies

-As the first speaker, Bayu Samodro from OJK discussed the intelligent investment strategy by emphasizing the importance of the principle of security and sustainability in investing.
-This session opened the participants' insights regarding the legal foundation and safe steps in investing in the financial market.
+As the first speaker, Bayu Samodro from the Financial Services Authority (OJK) discussed smart investment strategies, emphasizing the importance of security and sustainability principles.
+This session provided participants with insights into the legal basis and safe steps for investing in financial markets.